 SAML/SSO with Okta

 - New user seat creation is not supported via SAML.
-Users must be created within Litmus first and then authenticated via Okta prior to logging into Litmus.
+Users must be created within Litmus first and then authenticated via your IdP prior to them logging into Litmus.

 - SSO with SAML can only be configured at the parent account level and is automatically applied to all subaccounts on your plan.